cloudflare/quiche/README.rst

 still in development.

-For more information on how quiche came about and some insights into its design you can read a post_ on Cloudflare's blog.
+For more information on how quiche came about and some insights into its design you can read a post_ on Cloudflare's (where this library is used in production) blog that goes into some more detail.

 .. _quiche: https://docs.quic.tech/quiche/
 .. _ietf: https://quicwg.org/